burke1791/burke-db/README.md

-# burke-db
+# Build a Relational Database From Scratch

-Building a relational database from scratch in C
+This repository is an extremely basic relational database I'm building as an exercise in learning C. You can follow along with the development [here](dead-link).